JumpIfZero/public-wiki-and-bugs/commands/abort_all.md

 ---
 title: ABORT_ALL
-description: Aborts all running and queued scripts, only this script will continue
+description: Attempts to abort all running and queued scripts
 parent: Commands
 ---